-Section 5.
+Section 4.
 No Waiver of Rights.
-No provision of a contract for a financial product or service shall be lawful or enforceable if such provision waives or otherwise deprives a client of a legal right to sue the ICRE, receive information, have their complaints addressed and resolved, or have their non-public client data protected.
+No provision of a contract for a financial product or service shall be lawful or enforceable if such provision waives or otherwise deprives a financial consumer of a legal right to sue the ICRE, receive information, have their complaints addressed and resolved, or have their nonpublic client data protected.